 If you're in the habit of loading stuff into the front of the drawer, the extra weight may be forcing it open, and you can probably cure your creeping drawer by rearranging what's inside.
 For example, if it's a kitchen utensil drawer, position a utensil holder strategically in the center to more evenly distribute the forks, knives and spoons.

 Maybe It's the Cabinet

-The cabinet -- or perhaps even the floor -- may be tilted.
-To check, put a level on the top of the cabinet and watch the bubble -- if it tends toward back of the cabinet, you may have diagnosed the problem.
+The cabinet —or perhaps even the floor — may be tilted.
+To check, put a level on the top of the cabinet and watch the bubble — if it tends toward back of the cabinet, you may have diagnosed the problem.
 You can't always adjust the level of the cabinet, but if you can, do so by shimming the front feet with wood or plastic shims to bring the bubble to dead center.

-Adjusting the Glides
+Adjust the Drawer Glides

-Pull the drawer out of the cabinet.
+First, pull the drawer out of the cabinet.
 If you can easily wiggle it up and down while you're pulling, that's an indication of a loose fastener.

 Put the drawer on a level surface, and set a torpedo level on one of the glides.
 If the glide is loose, move it up or down with your fingers until the bubble is centered, then tighten the screws with a screwdriver.
 If the screws aren't loose, but the bubble isn't centered, loosen the screws, adjust the glide to level it and tighten them.
 Adjust the other glide in the same way.